grubbymits/world-tree/README.md

 - Other terrains, along with water, can easily be added by simply providing some extra sprites.
 - A user of the engine will likely want to add player- and computer-controlled characters into the world.
-For this, the engine employs Controllers to govern Actors, who perform Actions.
-- Two different classes (mouse and keyboard based) are provided for controlling the camera, and these can simply be extended for individual use cases.
+- Mouse click and character tracking camera.
 - The engine has been developed using isometric sprites, but has been designed for so that other perspectives can easily be plugged in by implementing a SceneGraph object.
 This just needs to provide method implementations to